Computer Forensics and Data Analysis

 • creating a disk to disk clone.

-• create an output image file. single file, or sections to write to CD.
+• create an output image file. single file, or dd sections to write to CD.

 • creating of a drive clone while simultaneoulsy creating an image file.